-If you’re looking for a great all-rounder that can handle any genre, then the Fender Player Stratocaster is a great choice.
+Are you looking for a great all-rounder that can handle any genre?
+Then the Fender Player Stratocaster is a great choice.
 It has the great Fender single-coil pickup sound and a modern output that a strat is known for.

-If you want something with unique style and sound, then go for the PRS SE Silver Sky.
-It has the same type of performance as the Fender Stratocaster, but has less output from the pickups and features a more vintage vibe with warmer tones.
+If you want something with a unique style and sound.
+Then go for the PRS SE Silver Sky.
+It has the same type of performance as the Fender Stratocaster.
+But has less output from the pickups and features a more vintage vibe with warmer tones.

 They are so similar in price that cost really isn’t a reason to choose either one.
 You may fancy the strat silver sky because of the inlays and new neck design.
 Or, you may want to stick with Fender for the history it holds.
 Either way, you get a great guitar!

-With so many nuances and variations in tone, playing a PRS or a Fender can offer the player experiences that are almost incomparable.
-What’s more, over the years, both brands have developed strong followings that keep players coming back for more.
+There are so many nuances and variations in tone!
+Playing a PRS or a Fender can offer players experiences that are almost incomparable.
+What’s more, over the years, both brands have developed strong followings!
+This keeps players coming back for more.

-So if you’re looking to join the ranks of dedicated Fender or PRS players, making your choice will ultimately come down to your musical style and tone preferences.
+Are you looking to join the ranks of dedicated Fender or PRS players?
+Making your choice will come down to your musical style and tone preferences.
 It’s not uncommon to eventually own a guitar from each brand!

 Is PRS as good as Fender?

 Yes, both PRS and Fender are very good guitar manufacturers.
 The difference between them is their tones and options.
-Fenders sound is not the same as a PRS, and so when looking at either brand, make sure to select the guitar that best matches your music style.
+Fender’s sound is not the same as a PRS.
+So when looking at either brand, make sure to select the guitar that best matches your music style.

 Does PRS make a Telecaster?

-While PRS has made a guitar that is very similar to the Fender Stratocaster, they currently do not make anything that is close to a Telecaster.
+PRS has made a guitar that is very similar to the Fender Stratocaster.
+They currently do not make anything that is close to a Telecaster.